-3. Introduce warmth with texture
+12. Introduce warmth with plenty of tactile texture

 'Texture and layering is all about creating tactile moments that invite touch,' says Tiffany Leigh, of Tiffany Leigh Design.
 'It refers to the feel, appearance or consistency of a surface or material.
 Textures help to keep a space from feeling flat or one dimensional, making them optimal for fall and winter living rooms.'

 For a multi-layered look, tactile weaves like bouclé look beautiful when layered against the luxurious feel of faux shagreen or rough-hewn timber to give a room some depth and sense of history.

 Tiffany Piotrowski founded Tiffany Leigh Design Inc. in 2019.
 With an eye for casual classic style, she brings thoughtfully curated designs to her client’s homes and cottages.
 Tiffany prides herself in having a hand in every project coming into the TLD Studio.

 13. Create a fresh feel with new decorative accessories

 ‘Tactile textures and dried grasses in earthy tones continue to be popular decorative accessories for fall,’ says Claire Hornby, head of creative at Barker and Stonehouse.

 ‘They not only have a visual design function, they are also great to touch and feel,’ she says.
 ‘In addition, using woven baskets continues to add artisanal interest to this scheme as well as provide much needed storage solutions.’

 14. Mix and match modern and rustic materials